Frequently Asked Questions (FAQs)

 Q: Do you keep records of our calls?

 No. In order to protect your anonymity, all call records will be deleted.

 Yes.
 All calls are completely confidential, and in order to remain completely confidential, volunteers will not talk about anything from the call once the call finishes.
 Confidentiality will only be broken if there is a threat of self-harm or harm to others in accordance with PSG policy.

 Q: Will you provide information from the call to contracting organizations or AJET?

 No, PSG will not provide any details of the calls to contracting organizations or AJET.
 We provide only basic call statistics and an overview of common topics of conversation.
 Our policy is to deny requests for specific information.
 PSG is not an information-gathering mechanism for any arm of the JET Programme.

 Q: What if I know the volunteer that I am talking to?

 If you do happen to know the volunteer that you are talking to, you will be offered two options.
 The first option is to talk to a different volunteer.
 If you do wish to speak to another volunteer, you will be asked to call back after about 10 minutes so that the National Coordinator can find a different volunteer to talk to you.

 The second option is to continue the call.
-If you decide to continue the call, you will be assured that all information from the call will remain completely confidential and none of the content of the call will be discussed outside of PSG.
+If you decide to continue the call, you will be assured that all information from the call will remain completely confidential and that none of the call's content will be discussed outside of PSG.

 How to use PSG